Ronnie Moore MBE

 January 2009

-Ronnie and Ivan receiving the Freedom Of the City Of Christchurch from The Mayor in 2008
+Ronnie and Ivan receiving the Freedom Of The City Of Christchurch from the Mayor

 Roy Trigg, Tommy Sweetman, Ronnie Moore, Ivan Mauger, Bob Andrews

-Ronnie with Bradley junior speedway rider.
-Bob Andrews grandson
+Ronnie with Andrews junior speedway rider.
+Bob Andrews grandson.

 Reg Fearman 6